 Who Is Responsible in Premises Liability Cases?

-- Look at the “status” of the visitor and what this status says about the property owner’s responsibility to the visitor.
+- Look at the status of the visitor: What does this status say about the property owner’s responsibility?
 For example, was the visitor a trespasser or an invited guest?

-- Look at the property conditions and what both the owner and visitor did.
-Did the visitor contribute to their injuries by not being careful?
+- Look at the property conditions and the owner and visitor’s actions: Did the visitor contribute to their injuries by not being careful?
 Had the owner taken reasonable steps to eliminate dangerous conditions?